-IN RE: CASE ASSIGNMENT AND CASE GENERAL ORDER REASSIGNMENT DUE TO RECUSALS NO. 22-06
+In Re: CASE ASSIGNMENT AND CASE REASSIGNMENT DUE TO RECUSALS

+GENERAL ORDER NO. 22-14

-Pursuant to 28 U.S.C. § 137, LR 40.
-1 (a) and LCrR 50.l(a), all civil, criminal, and miscellaneous cases filed in the U.S. District Court for the Western District of Kentucky shall be assigned, or reassigned due to recusal, in accordance with this General Order.
+By unanimous agreement of the judges of this Court and pursuant to 28 U.S.C. § 137, LR 40.1 (a) and LCrR 50.1(a), all civil, criminal, and miscellaneous cases filed as of this date shall be assigned, or reassigned due to recusal, in accordance with this General Order.